Israel National Office, Jerusalem

 Rebecca has worked for more than 17 years in migration, development and foreign aid.
 She directed refugee assistance programs in Hungary and in Bosnia (1994-1998).
 She moved to Israel in 1998, where she has worked with the United Nations High Commissioner for Refugees (UNHCR) with asylum claimants and government policy makers on refugee issues, and then with the American Jewish Joint Distribution Committee (JDC) to establish its Center for International Migration and Integration (CIMI), which works with a wide range of international migration issues in Israel and abroad.
 In her 13 years at JDC, Rebecca also established their tsunami relief efforts in Sri Lanka and directed the Middle East Program, which conducts cooperative programs between Israelis and Palestinians in health and welfare.
 She earned an MPA in Public Policy and International Development from New York University’s Robert F. Wagner School of Public Service, and a BA in English Literature from Columbia University.
 She is originally from Berkeley, California, and is married with three kids.
 Two of them are enrolled at Hand in Hand's school in Jerusalem.

-Inas supervises pedagogy, program development, curriculum development and teacher training at Hand in Hand's four schools.
-She holds an undergraduate degree from Haifa University and advanced education degrees from Hebrew University in Jerusalem and St. Joseph University in Pennsylvania.
-She is currently finishing her Ph.D. research in the language and psychology of development at Bar-Ilan University in Tel Aviv.
+Inas supervises pedagogy, program development, curriculum development and teacher training at Hand in Hand's five schools.
+She holds an undergraduate degree from Haifa University and advanced education degrees from Hebrew University in Jerusalem and St. Joseph University in Pennsylvania, and a Ph.D. in the language and psychology of development from Bar-Ilan University in Tel Aviv.
 Most recently, she worked as a teacher, counselor and language advisor at the Pedagogical Center of East Jerusalem, and has served as an assistant professor and chief research coordinator at Bar-Ilan's Multidisciplinary Brain Research Center.
 Inas has twins, a boy and a girl, who are ninth graders at Hand in Hand's high school.